r-link/mutually_inclusive_mechanisms/README.md

 data analysis.
 The raw data are in the `/data` folder, the `/stan` folder contains the Stan code required for model fitting, and intermediate results and model output are stored in `/output`.
-Visual output generated after running script 06 is stored in `/figures`.
+Visual output is stored in `/figures` (folder is created locally in script 06).

     /           top-level scripts:
                   01_vulnerability_curves.R